Slaw is great and all, but there are plenty of excellent cabbage salad recipes out there.

 Cabbage salad recipes can include ethnic foods, coleslaw recipes, and more.

-For this list, I’ve pulled together 10 cabbage salad recipes that fit all three of those things!
+So for this list, I’ve pulled together 10 cabbage salad recipes that fit all three of those things!

 And if you came here looking for the secret behind KFC’s delicious coleslaw, you’re in luck because that’s on this list, too.

 Keep reading for that and plenty of other amazing salad ideas.

 This recipe is just what it says it is: an everyday cabbage salad that goes well with just about anything.

 It’s a simple mixture of shredded red cabbage, green cabbage, and carrots.

 In fact, it looks a lot like coleslaw, but it isn’t nearly as wet.

 Instead, it is a genuinely crisp salad, though the homemade dressing does give it a nice, zesty kick.